Amcol188/criticalowl/content/privacypolicy.md

 By using or accessing our Websites, you agree to this privacy policy.
 Please check back periodically for updates, as the policy may change from time to time.
 Your continued use of our Websites is deemed to be acceptance of any changes.

 ## CHILDREN UNDER 13
 Our Websites are not intended for children under 13 years of age and we do not knowingly collect personal information from children under 13.
 If you are under 13, please do not register on our Websites or disclose any information about yourself to us, including your name, address, telephone number or e-mail address.
 If we learn that we have accidentally collected personal information from a child under age 13 without verification of parental consent, we will delete that information.
-If you believe that we might have any information from or about a child under 13, please notify via [info@contentreach.net](mailto:info@contentreach.net).
+If you believe that we might have any information from or about a child under 13, please notify via [info "@" contentreach.net].

 ## INFORMATION YOU PROVIDE TO US
 We may collect and use the following information that you provide to us: